johnlindquist/vue-streams/README.md

 npm i vue-streams rxjs@rc
 ```

-rxjs v6 is recommended (current in Release Candidate)
+rxjs v6 is recommended (currently in Release Candidate)

 ## Setup

-In your `main.js`
+Install as a plugin:

 ```js
 import VueStreams from "vue-streams"